-In all our years living in NYC, I can’t believe last year was the first time anyone in my family experienced the Macy’s Thanksgiving Day Parade in person.
-Having reservations at a restaurant on 57th Street last year, we enjoyed a second story, eye level view of the balloons, which worked out well, because it was pretty frigid that day.
-But this year, I was determined to get the full experience, sitting on the side lines with my family, watching these enormous floats and balloons pass us by.
+In all our years living in NYC, I can’t believe it wasn’t too long ago that the first time anyone in my family experienced the Macy’s Thanksgiving Day Parade in person.
+Having reservations at a restaurant on 57th Street a few years ago, we enjoyed a second story, eye level view of the balloons, which worked out well, because it was pretty frigid that day.
+But I was determined to get the full experience, sitting on the side lines with my family, watching these enormous floats and balloons pass us by.

 Following the Radio City Rockettes number, the line of giant floats began to flow past our seats.
 The five of us watched in amazement, enjoying the thunder of the marching bands, knowing this was a once in a lifetime experience.
 We were so moved by the experience, that I think the parade may become a yearly tradition, as long as I am not hosting Thanksgiving, even if we aren’t lucky enough to have the same great seats.
 We will see what the next year will bring.

 Here is the incredible sweet Lindt Chocolatier Float passing us by.
 Rachel Platten actually performed on this float her hit single, “Fight Song”.